 The history of Ham House

-A gift from the king
+A gift from King Charles I

 When Charles II was restored to power in 1660, Ham once again became a place for entertaining and extravagance.
 This time it was under the ownership of Elizabeth Murray, a lady with rich taste.